dirv/svelte-component-double/README.md

 # svelte-component-double

-A test double for Svelte 3 components.
-It's currently in active development, with support for both Mocha and Jasmine.
+An (experimental) test double for Svelte 3 components.
+It's currently in active development.
+The package contains matchers for both Jest and Jasmine, but I’d love help to build matchers for Expect, Should and Chai.

-The package contains a `spyOnComponent` function that you can use to stub out a child component.
-It also contains an `expectSpy` function that you can use to assert on how the child was called by the component under test.
-There's also a `spySelector` function which returns a selector for finding rendered stubbed components within a DOM element.

-*There are a few things still to figure out, and help/input would be appreciated.* For example: bound props, slots, component bindings, and dispatching messages.
+*Support for two-way bindings is currently broken as of Svelte 3.16.*

 ## Installation